two women wearing face masks looking at a clipboard while discussing menopause treatment options

 Some treatments must be prescribed and managed by a healthcare provider.
 They can include:

 • Systemic hormone therapy.
-Higher dose of estrogen (combined with progesterone in those with a uterus)used to treat many common symptoms of menopause.
+This treatment has a higher dose of estrogen.
+It's used to treat many common symptoms of menopause.
 It’s available in a pill, skin patch, vaginal ring, gel, cream, or spray foam.
+Progesterone is added for people with a uterus.

 • Low-dose antidepressants.
-Usually used to treat depression, certain low-dose antidepressants have been approved to treat hot flashes for people who do not already have mood or anxiety problems.
+Antidepressants are medicines usually used to treat depression.
+But certain low-dose antidepressants can be used to treat hot flashes in people who aren't able to take estrogen.

 • Non-hormonal medications for symptoms.
-At this time, there's one FDA-approved medication that addresses menopause symptoms without using hormones.
-The approved medication targets hot flashes by blocking a brain chemical called neurokinin B (NKB), which works with estrogen to help control body temperature.
-The imbalance of estrogen and NKB is what can cause hot flashes.
-To reduce the imbalance, the medication blocks NKB to help reduce the number and intensity of hot flashes.
+There's a recent medication approved by the FDA that treats menopause symptoms without using hormones.
+The approved medication targets hot flashes by blocking a chemical in the brain called neurokinin B (NKB), which is found in the hypothalamus.
+The hypothalamus helps control body temperature.
+When the medication blocks NKB, it helps reduce the number and intensity of hot flashes.

 Talk to your doctor about which treatments may be right for you based on your health history and symptoms.